Harchandrai Vishandas

 Harchandrai Vishandas C.I.E.
-(1 May 1862 – 16 February 1928), was a British Indian attorney, politician, and mayor of Karachi in modern-day Pakistan.
+(1 May 1862 – 16 February 1928), was a Sindhi attorney, politician, and mayor of Karachi in modern-day Pakistan.
 He is considered a great Sindhi and “the father of modern Karachi.”
 His social, educational, and political services rendered to the people of Sindh are so great that he is now recognised as one of the makers of modern Karachi.

 He was one of the first six young Sindhi men who graduated from Elphinstone College in Bombay prior to 1887.
 After completing law in 1885, Harchandrai accepted a junior position in the Shikarpur court, but soon resigned to begin a law practice in Karachi.
 He was the elected Honorary Secretary of Karachi Bar Association just after its establishment in 1890, and served for a full 38 years.